onflow/docs/docs/guides/flow-app-quickstart.md

 ![Emulator Output](./emulator-output.png)

 1. Make sure the emulator is using the same port as `gRPC` and
-2. Configure `deployment` to add mapping of contract to account.
+2. The `deployment` section of `flow.json` should look something like this:
 ```json
   ...
 	"networks": {